 2. Using the Chroma Key Feature

-Once you've positioned video clips in accordance with your demands, you can either click on the 'Effects' panel and then drop the 'Chroma Key' effect on the green screen clip to apply it or you can select the overlaying clip and click on the 'Open Options' panel.
+Once you've positioned video clips in accordance with your demands, you can either click on the 'Effects' panel and then drop the 'Chroma Key' effect on the green screen clip to apply it, or you can select the overlaying clip and click on the 'Open Options' panel.
 After the 'Attributes' window appears on the screen, click on the 'Mask & Chroma Key' feature.
-In the drop-down menu, you need to select the 'Chroma Key' option from under Apply Overlay Optioins.
+In the drop-down menu, you need to select the 'Chroma Key' option from under Apply Overlay Options.
 Applying the Chroma Key effect will remove a specific color like green or blue parts of the superimposed video.
-Click the eye drop tool to select the green color as the above screenshot shows and the background video will become visible.
+Click the eye drop tool to select the green color as the above screenshot shows, and the background video will become visible.
 Proceed to fine-tune the 'Chroma Key' settings such as 'Similarity' and adjust the on-screen position of the superimposed elements by clicking on 'Alignment' and selecting one of the featured options.
 If you would like to change the size of the overlaying clip, simply drag the corners of the rectangle displayed on the preview screen until you find the perfect size.
 You can also adjust the Gamma settings to change the image contrast as well.

 Tinkering with 'Chroma Key' options may take some time because removing all traces of green background as well smoothening the object's borders requires precision.
-Afterwards, you'll need to save all the changes you've made, and in order to do so, you need to click on 'File' menu and then select 'Save' or 'Save as' option.
+Afterward, you'll need to save all the changes you've made, and in order to do so, you need to click on the 'File' menu and then select 'Save' or 'Save as' option.
 Click on the 'Computer' icon to select the video file format and hit 'Start' to commence the rendering process.

-An Easier Way to Create Green Screen Videos
+Alternative: Create Green Screen Videos with Wondershare Filmora9